tytydraco/yessleep/out/My_friend_disappeared_from_an_abandoned_subway_stop_I_found_her_but_she_cant_even_remember_her_name.md

 “It used to be the subway stop for city hall,” Kiki said.

-Kiki was a militant lesbian who also worked as a high-class escort specializing in bondage and sadomasochism.
-She was also an “urban explorer”.
-Urban exploration is “the exploration of manmade structures, usually abandoned ruins or hidden components of the manmade environment.”
-(I’ve run up quite the intellectual debt to Wikipedia.)
+Kiki was a militant lesbian who worked as a high-class escort specializing in bondage and sadomasochism.
+She was an “urban explorer” too.
+(Urban exploration, if you're not in the know, is “the exploration of manmade structures, usually abandoned ruins or hidden components of the manmade environment.”
+Thank you, Wikipedia.)

 We met because she was auditing a textile/surface design class at my fashion institute.
 Kiki is the coolest human being I know.
 She is also super hot, and since I am the opposite of super hot, I appreciate that she hangs out with me.
 I’m not jealous of her at all.